aj0413/serilog-demo/README.md

 - [Conditional Serilog Sinks](docs/conditional-serilog-sinks.md)
 - [Additional Log Providers](docs/additional-log-providers.md#additional-log-providers)

+## Running the demos

+Everything under `src` is using the `Directory.Build.props` for universal config.
+The individual `*.csproj` files will only hold stuff specific to a demo.

+All projects make use of the `./weatherforecast.db` SQLite database file to act as backend for EF Core; shouldn't need to run migrations as the current saved file state is pre-seeded.

+There's a `serilog-demo.http` file for REST Client to make calls to endpoint(s).

+`.vscode/launch.json` comes pre-configured for running each demo using the `https` launchSettingsProfile.

+Color themes may or may not show depending on terminal you're outputting to; VS Code integrated Debug Console will ignore Serilog config for instance.

 ## Need more help?

 If there's something that docs+demos can't help you figure out or understand, do open an issue.